-- Access granted to the fullest extent, as it helps to understand which data are processed about him/her; - \succ verify the quality of his/her own data; - verify the lawfulness of the processing; - > exercise his/her other data protection rights. - Unless an exemption under Article 20(1) applies: - narrow interpretation, on a case-by-case basis; - must not be restricted more broadly than necessary.
+- Access granted to the fullest extent, as it helps data subjects to - understand which of their data are processed; - verify the quality of their own data; - verify the lawfulness of the processing; - exercise their other data protection rights. - Unless an exemption under Article 20(1) applies: - narrow interpretation, on a case-by-case basis; - must not be restricted more broadly than necessary.